Mugging around, hanging on, and letting go

 The mugs have been a weird case because they’re hanging on the wall in the kitchen.
 I see them all the time.
 Unlike the boxes in closets or cupboards, I don’t ever forget they exist.

 And we keep acquiring new mugs.
-People find funny or pretty mugs and get them for one or the other of us for various birthday occasions.
+People find funny or pretty mugs and get them for one or the other of us for birthdays or other gift-giving occasions.
 Or we buy them for each other.
 So I have to go through the mugs from time to time and decide which one or two or three to get rid of to make room for the new.

 With the upcoming move, and the fact that I’ve lived in this place for more than 21 years (whereas Michael has lived here with me for 18½) we have a whole love of stuff that either needs to be packed and moved, or hauled away.
 Among the things I went through this weekend was the mugs.
 Among the large load that filled the back of the Subaru which I took to Value Village on Sunday was a very heavy box with at least 38 mugs and tea cups in it, plus three no longer needed racks.
 This left ten mugs hanging on the wall, plus my two favorites that never get hung up on the wall.